Hello and welcome to this week’s edition of HealthBeat, Chiropractic OnLine Today’s Health, News and Informational Podcast.

 If you have an idea for a future Health Segment, please feel free to contact me directly via email ….
 The address is: email@example.com

 We also would appreciate your votes both at Podcastalley.com.
-If you are enjoying these podcasts, please surf to our HealthBeat homepage and click on the Podcast Alley link and Yahoo links.
+If you are enjoying these podcasts, please surf to our HealthBeat homepage and click on the Podcast Alley link.

 If you have a Web Site for your practice and you would like to add content to help attract more patients, please consider adding a Personalized HealthBeat segments to your site.
 Many listeners are finding this a useful content addition to an Office’s Web Site.
 For more information, please send me an Email at firstname.lastname@example.org